jaswindersingh2/SPOT-RNA2/README.md

 14. `git clone 'https://github.com/LinearFold/LinearPartition.git' && cd LinearPartition/ && make && cd ../`

-If NCBI's nt database already available in your system, please add path to database in line no. 11 and line 13 of `run_spotrna.sh` file.
-Otherwise, download the reference database ([NCBI's nt database](ftp://ftp.ncbi.nlm.nih.gov/blast/db/)) for BLASTN and INFERNAL.
-The following command can used for NCBI's nt database download.
-Make sure there is enough space on the system as database is of size around 270 GB after extraction and it can take couple of hours to download depending on the internet bandwidth.
+If NCBI's nt database already available in your system, please add a path to the database in line no. 11 and line 13 of the `run_spotrna.sh` file.
+Otherwise, download the reference database (NCBI's nt database) for BLASTN and INFERNAL.
+The following command can be used for NCBI's nt database download.
+Make sure there is enough space on the system as the database is of size around 270 GB after extraction and it can take a couple of hours to download depending on the internet bandwidth.
 In case of any problem, please refer to [NCBI's database website](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download).

 15. `wget -c "ftp://ftp.ncbi.nlm.nih.gov/blast/db/FASTA/nt.gz" -O ./nt_database/nt.gz && gunzip ./nt_database/nt.gz`

-The database need to formated to use with BLASTN tool.
+The database needs to formated to use with the BLASTN tool.
 To format it, the following command can be used.
-Please make sure system have enough space as formated database is of size around 120 GB in addition to appox.
-270 GB from previous step and it can few hours for it.
+Please make the sure system has enough space as the formatted database is of size around 120 GB in addition to approx. 270 GB from the previous step and it can a few hours for it.

 16. `./ncbi-blast-2.10.0+/bin/makeblastdb -in ./nt_database/nt -dbtype nucl`